 Beretta Silver Pigeons can usually be relied upon to shoot well and to keep on doing so with minimum attention.
 The test gun did not disappoint in any functional or shooting respect.

-Indeed, it was one of the better handling Berettas that I have recently shot.
+Indeed, this was one of the better handling Berettas that I have recently shot.

 Felt recoil is good thanks to good stock design and sensible measurements.
-Trigger pulls are also as good as they get with this trigger plate, coil-sprung, action design.
+Trigger pulls are also impressive with this trigger plate, coil-sprung, action design.

-Practically speaking, it is a very nice gun.
-It looks good, it shoots well and it is not outrageously expensive.
-What more do most of us want?
+On a practical level this is a lovely gun.
+It looks the part, it shoots well and it’s not eyewateringly expensive.
+What more do we want?